Redside Dace (Clinostomus elongatus)

-The redside dace (Clinostomus elongatus) is a sensitive and colorful minnow found in three tributaries of the Rouge River.
-It requires cool clean water and feeds on flying insects by jumping from the water, two traits that may have led to its rarity in the state and listing as a state endangered species.
-Besides the Rouge, there is only one Lower Peninsula tributary (Bean Creek) and several Upper Peninsula tributaries to the Presque Isle River and Lake Superior where this sensitive fish is also found.
+The redside dace is a sensitive and colorful minnow found in three tributaries of the Rouge River (Johnson, Minnow Pond and Seeley Creeks).
+It requires cool clean water, silt-free gravel for spawning and feeds on flying insects by jumping from the water.
+These traits led to its rarity in the state and listing as a state endangered species.